-- 1. The Associate Dean overseeing Student Support Services is the administrative officer who has the overall responsibility and authority to supervise student conduct and administer sanctions as delegated by the President. - 2.
-College officials complement the role of Student Support Services in terms of responsibility to the safety and security of persons and property. - 3.
-In the absence of the Associate Dean overseeing Student Support Services, the Dean of Technology and Dean for the School of Trades and Professional Services (in the event the student is cross-enrolled) may receive and investigate a complaint or allegation and administer appropriate sanctions for violations.
+The TSS Associate Dean is the administrative officer who has the overall responsibility and authority to supervise student conduct and administer sanctions as delegated by the President.

+College officials complement the role of Student Support Services in terms of responsibility to the safety and security of persons and property.
+In the absence of the TSS Associate Dean, the Dean of Technology and Student Services, and Dean for the School of Trades and Professional Services (in the event the student is crossenrolled) may receive and investigate a complaint or allegation and administer appropriate sanctions for violations.